autolab-project/autolab/docs/index.rst

 **You find this package useful?** Please help us to improve its visibility by adding a star on the `GitHub page of this project <https://github.com/qcha41/autolab>`_ !

+This documentation can be open from Python using the command ``autolab.doc()``.

-A Google Slides presentation with examples is available here: `bit.ly/autolab-demo <http://bit.ly/autolab-demo>`_
+A Google Slides presentation and examples are available here: `bit.ly/autolab-demo <http://bit.ly/autolab-demo>`_

 .. figure:: scheme.png
 		:figclass: align-center